All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Menopause triggers a metabolic recalibration that makes weight gain almost inevitable and weight loss exceptionally difficult.
 The loss of ovarian estrogen production, which typically occurs between ages 45 and 55, sets off a series of changes that rewrite how the body stores and burns fat .

 The average woman gains 5 to 8 pounds during the menopausal transition, but the real damage is in body composition.
 Even women whose weight stays stable experience a shift: lean muscle mass declines while visceral adipose tissue increases .
-This visceral fat is not cosmetic.
-It is metabolically active tissue that drives insulin resistance, systemic inflammation, and elevated cardiovascular risk.
+This visceral fat isn't cosmetic.
+It's metabolically active tissue that drives insulin resistance, systemic inflammation, and improved cardiovascular risk.

 Key metabolic disruptions include: